 36. Classic cars, live music, sidewalk shopping, and outdoor dining can be had at Northport Harbor Family Nights on August 6 and 13.

 37. Step back in time to the whaling days in Southampton.
-Learn skills such as knot tying, herb gardening, and scrimshaw art every Tuesday in August.
+Learn skills such as knot tying, herb gardening, and scrimshaw art on select Fridays throughout the summer.

 RELATED: Pools on Long Island that are open to everyone

 Celebrate the season at Sayville Summerfest.
 Photo courtesy of the Sayville Chamber of Commerce